aaif/.github/profile/README.md

   <img src="assets/AAIF_Primary_Logo_Black_on_White.jpg" alt="AAIF Logo" />
 </p>

-The [Agentic AI Foundation](www.aaif.io) (AAIF) provides a neutral, open foundation to ensure this critical capability evolves transparently, collaboratively, and in ways that advance the adoption of leading open source AI projects.
-AAIF is part of the [Linux Foundation](www.linuxfoundation.org).
+The Agentic AI Foundation (www.aaif.io) (AAIF) provides a neutral, open foundation to ensure this critical capability evolves transparently, collaboratively, and in ways that advance the adoption of leading open source AI projects.
+AAIF is part of the Linux Foundation (www.linuxfoundation.org).

 ## 🚀 Projects